jorgebucaran/cookbook.fish/README.md

 ### What is the fish shebang?

-There is a special type of comment known as the [shebang](<https://en.wikipedia.org/wiki/Shebang_(Unix)>) used to tell the operating system to run a program using the path of your script as an argument.
+There is a special type of comment known as the [shebang](<https://en.wikipedia.org/wiki/Shebang_(Unix)>) used to tell the shell system to run a program using the path of your script as an argument.
 The shebang is always written at the beginning of the script.

 To run a script with `fish` use a shebang like so: